Bonsai: Intentional and Personalized Social Media Feeds: : Design and System

 \subsection{System Architecture}

 We propose a generalizable system architecture for generating \textit{intentional} and \textit{personalized} social media feeds.
 This architecture comprises four components (Planning, Sourcing, Curation, and Ranking), depicted in Fig.~\ref{fig:system-overview}.
 While our implementation targets Bluesky, the modular design is platform-agnostic: each component can be adapted to different ecosystems by plugging in platform-specific APIs, content databases, or models.
-We chose Bluesky because its open, decentralized AT Protocol makes external feed customization feasible, and its user community is predisposed to experimenting with novel personalization tools.
+We chose Bluesky because its open, decentralized AT Protocol makes external feed customization feasible.